 Default Security Posture

 A WAF-as-a-Service deployment starts with reasonable default security settings, which together become the out-of-the-box security posture for a new application.
-These settings may be tuned either broadly for the whole application, or in a very fine-grained manner for certain URLs and Parameters.
+These settings may be tuned, either broadly for the whole application, or in a very fine-grained manner for certain URLs and Parameters.

 The following table shows the corresponding WAF-as-a-Service component to tune each default setting.